 - If both calculated GPA’s (cumulative and last 60 or 90) are below 2.5, then an appeal is required.

 If applicant has 12 or more semester or 16 or more quarter Graduate units or a Graduate Degree:

 - If the cumulative GPA from the highest degree is 3.0 or above, then the GPA is acceptable.
 If below 3.0, then an appeal is required.

 - If no graduate degree has been earned but 12 or more semester or 16 or more quarter graded, graduate units have been received, then calculate GPA on all graduate units.
 If 12 or more semester or 16 or more quarter units GPA is 3.0 or above, then the GPA is acceptable.
 If below, then an appeal is required.

 - If the applicant has any CSU graduate units and the GPA is below 3.0, then an appeal is required.

 - If an applicant has a minimum of 8 graduate units from CSUSB in the graduate program to which the applicant is applying, with a GPA of 3.0 or above, they are admissible.

 *The Office of Graduate Studies performs all GPA calculations on a case-by-case basis and these best practices are meant as a guide.
 As always, special circumstances arise and not every situation can be listed.
-If all attempts to achieve an acceptable GPA are unsuccessful, a Graduate Studies Admissions Specialist will email the department and recommend the applicant be denied.
+If all attempts to achieve an acceptable GPA are unsuccessful, the applicant will be denied.
 If the department wishes to pursue the applicant further, then an appeal will be required.

 If particular programs have higher GPA requirements than 2.5, the GPA requirement can be tailored to that program’s requirements.